gregteo/Greg-Teo-Portfolio/README.md

  * Application Implementation using Navigation Form, Queries, Lookup Forms & Reports

 # [Project 5: Data Mining for Business Analytics Project using R](https://github.com/gregteo/Data-Mining-for-Business-Analytics/blob/main/CIS9660FinalREPORT.pdf)

+This project applies several data analysis techniques to predict the final charges of health insurance using several variables like agi, BMI, sex, smoker, region & number of children.

 #### Models & Tools used in this project:
  * Linear Regression